 5 countries in 3 weeks?
 Absolutely insane!

-Then I began to plan the best domestic flights between the countries I wanted to visit.
+Then I began to plan my South East Asia route finding the best domestic flights between the countries I wanted to visit.

 Gigi’s South East Asia Route